HarborRV/Debian-Kiosk/README.md

 # Debian-Kiosk
-Repository for programming a kiosk display terminal in Debian
+Repository for programming a Debian based kiosk display terminal on a Dell Wyse 3040